European Commission (H2020)

-I am a philosopher with training also in sociology and psychology.
-My research covers a range of topics in Applied Ethics, Critical Theory and the Philosophy of Biomedicine.
+I am a philosopher with training in sociology and psychology also.
+My research covers a range of topics.
 Present research foci are

 - the politics of life science governance

-More generally, I am interested in the interrelationships between knowledge, power, institutions, individuals, values and logics of justification.
-My research is often in close cooperation with sociologistsm when I lead empirical investigations of the practices and reasoning applied in biomedicine and ethics.
+I am interested in the interrelationships between knowledges, power, institutions, individuals, values and logics of justification.
+My research is often in close cooperation with sociologists, especially in empirical investigations of the practices and reasoning applied in biomedicine and ethics cross-culturally.